csiro-data-school/2020-03-03_training/_episodes/08-motivation.md

 > The Carpentries want instructors with diverse backgrounds because you each bring something
 > unique to our community.
 >
 > What motivates you to teach?
-Write a short explanation of what motivates you to teach.
+Write a short explanation of what motivates you to teach in the etherpad.
 > Save this as part of your teaching philosophy for future reference.
 >
 > This exercise should take about 5 minutes.